12 ways to make connected smart toys safer

 If you aren’t convinced a smart toy or connected/wearable device will keep your children or your personal information safe, then don’t buy it.
 If consumers reject products that won’t protect them, then developers and retailers should soon get the message.

-By taking some time and care beforehand and following our advice, you can still see a child’s face light up when they open their new, web-connected Christmas present, safe in the knowledge that you are keeping them secure as well as happy.
+By taking some time and care beforehand and following our advice, you can still see a child’s face light up when they receive their new, web-connected toy, safe in the knowledge that you are keeping them secure as well as happy.

 The ICO and other stakeholders are also working with manufacturers, wholesalers and retailers through the Secure By Default project, which aims to encourage data protection considerations from the outset in product development and commercial purchasing decisions, providing better protection for consumers in future.